-Talking influences, selling your soul and spirituality, with up and coming UK rapper: Dereck D.A.C.
+Talking influences, industry and Hip-Hop with UK rapper: Dereck D.A.C.

 Following the release of his latest project, "Who Sold My Soul?" with producer KIANVSLIFE, we had a day out with Dereck D.A.C in LDN to find out what hip-hop means to him and what fuels his fearlessly unique sound.